bediger4000/parse-number-strings/README.md

 ### State Machine

 The state machine I ended up with is more elaborate than I'd like.
-I did have the most fun with the state machine version.
-I want to record the state machine for posterity.
+Because I had the most fun with the state machine version, I want to record the state machine for posterity.

 ![state machine](statemachine.png?raw=true)